J. J. Denman

 J. J. Denman (born c.
-1994) is an American football offensive tackle.
+1994) is an American college football offensive tackle.
 He currently attends Rutgers University.
 Denman is regarded as one of the best offensive tackles of his class.

 A native of Yardley, Pennsylvania, Denman attended Pennsbury High School where he was an All-American offensive lineman.
 Regarded as a four-star recruit by Rivals.com, Denman was listed as the No. 27 offensive tackle prospect of his class.
 He committed to Rutgers after switching from Penn State to Wisconsin, following Joe Paterno's leave.